JuiceW4H/SAA/IAM, Accounts and AWS Organizations.md

 ![IAM, Accounts and AWS Organizations-06-24-2024-13](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-13.png)

 Role Separation
-- the concept of giving one group the ability to create roles and another group to use them.
+	\- the concept of giving one group the ability to create roles and another group to use them.

 ![IAM, Accounts and AWS Organizations-06-24-2024-14](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-14.png)

-PassRole Permissions**
+PassRole Permissions
-**
-- a method in AWS which gives you the ability to implement role separation.
+	\- a method in AWS which gives you the ability to implement role separation.
-- it is essentially a permission to that grants the ability for a user or a service to pass a pre-existing role into a another user or service that will then assume that role.**
+	\- it is essentially a permission to that grants the ability for a user or a service to pass a pre-existing role into a another user or service that will then assume that role.
-**

 ## AWS Organizations

 * A product which allows large businesses to manage multiple AWS accounts in a cost-effective way with little to no management overhead.

 Standard AWS Account
-- an AWS account which is not within a organization.
+	\- an AWS account which is not within a organization.
-- when you create the AWS Organization you are not creating it in the account you are just using the account to create an organization.
+	\- when you create the AWS Organization you are not creating it in the account you are just using the account to create an organization.
-- the AWS account used to create an organization with becomes the “Management Account” (previously called Master Account) for the Organization.
+	\- the AWS account used to create an organization with becomes the “Management Account” (previously called Master Account) for the Organization.

 Management Account (Master Account)
-- using this account you can invite other existing Standard AWS Accounts into the organization.
+	\- using this account you can invite other existing Standard AWS Accounts into the organization.
-- an organization can have only one Management or Master Account
+	\- an organization can have only one Management or Master Account

 Member Account
-- upon approval/acceptance of the invite from the Management Account or Master Account the Standard AWS Account becomes a Member Account.
+	\- upon approval/acceptance of the invite from the Management Account or Master Account the Standard AWS Account becomes a Member Account.
-- an organization can have 0 or more Member Accounts.
+	\- an organization can have 0 or more Member Accounts.

 Structures in an AWS Organization

 - It is also possible to create a structure of account within an organization which is useful if a business has multiple AWS accounts and you need to group them.
 - Structures in an organization is hierarchical.

-Organizational Structure
+**Organizational Structure**

 ![IAM, Accounts and AWS Organizations-06-24-2024-15](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-15.png)

 * It is possible to build a nested or multiple levels of organizational structure in Organizations

 * Organizational Root
-	- at the top of the hierarchy is just the root container of the organization.
+	\- at the top of the hierarchy is just the root container of the organization.
-	- contains AWS accounts which are the Management or Master account, and the Member accounts.
+	\- contains AWS accounts which are the Management or Master account, and the Member accounts.
-	- can also contain other containers which are called Organizational Units or OUs.
+	\- can also contain other containers which are called Organizational Units or OUs.

 * Organizational Units
-	- can also contain the Management or Master account, and  Member accounts.
+	\- can also contain the Management or Master account, and  Member accounts.
-	- it is simply a subdirectory concept.
+	\- it is simply a subdirectory concept.

 ![IAM, Accounts and AWS Organizations-06-24-2024-16](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-16.png)